Geode-solutions/docs/references/opengeode/Logger.md

 # class Logger

  Custom OpenGeode logger.
-Can be used with several levels:    Logger::info( "My information is ", 42 );    Logger::warn( "My warning is ", 42, " or more" );
+Can be used with several levels:    Logger::info( "My information is ", 42 );    Logger::warning( "My warning is ", 42, " or more" );